CamCove-Crichton/newborn-photography/README.md

 - I was having an issue when trying to confirm the deletion of a todo item, and was getting the error "as_view() takes 1 positional argument but 2 were given", and after reading a bit and looking on stack overflow, I realised I was missing the parentheses at the end of the as_view(), so I added them and this fixed the issue
 - My setTimeout function was not working correctly, as it was not dismissing the messages, and still had to be done manually and and after looking at my console logs, I saw a console log message, which I had removed from my javascript file, was still appearing, and so tried a hard reload to clear the cache and that solved the issue
 - Had an issue that when trying to edit a booking and get it to check the database for any existing bookings if the user trys to edit the date, so that there cannot be more than one booking in a day, but the if statement was always seeing a False value and so the code in the if statement code block was being missed even when the date had changed.
 After using some print statements, I found that it was because both the edited date and the booking date were the same, so I stored the original booking date in a variable before the form is validated, and used that variable in my if statement, and that fixed the issue
+- Had an issue with trying to submit the Todo item form with an error when testing the validation handling function I had in place, but it seemed to not be finding a slug and id for the reverse match but I realised after my trials of moving the slug and id assigned variables, that it was not seeing the slug and id still as I had not included the booking variable with the relevant slug & id in my context for my view that was being rendered.
+So once I added the booking variable into my context of my view, it worked

 ### Validator Testing